masashitsubaki/CPI_prediction/README.md

 "[Improving compound–protein interaction prediction by building up highly credible negative samples (Bioinformatics, 2015).](https://academic.oup.com/bioinformatics/article/31/12/i221/216307)"
 Note that the ratio of positive and negative samples is 1:1.

-In the problem of CPI prediction, an input is the pair of a SMILES (compound) and an amino acid sequence (protein);
+In our problem setting of CPI prediction, an input is the pair of a SMILES (compound) and an amino acid sequence (protein);
 an output is a binary label (interact or not).
-The SMILES is converted with RDKit and we obtain a graph of the compound (i.e., atom types and their adjacency matrix).
+The SMILES is converted with RDKit and we obtain a 2D graph-structured data of the compound (i.e., atom types and its adjacency matrix).
 The overview of our CPI prediction approach is as follows:

 <div align="center">